moraessaur/website_english/content/_index.md

 ---
 title: "Lucas Moraes"
 subtitle: "Data scientist, MSc and BSc in genetics."
+description: |
-description: "I am a former researcher turned data scientist.
-My data science journey started back in 2009 when I did research for my undergraduate project using bayesian inference.
-During that time I learned a wide array of techniques still very important in data science.
+  I am a former researcher turned data scientist.
+My data science journey started back in 2009 when I did research for my undergraduate project with bioinformatics.
+During that time I learned a wide array of techniques, all of which are foundational for today's data science stack.
   <br><br>
+  I have a proven track record as an academic in the form of scientific publications and also built models with quantified ROI as a data scientist for industry.
 I am very fond of creating transparent and reproducible data pipelines, with the goal of making results and methods accessible and comprehensive to all.
   <br><br>
+  My main assets revolve around developing predictive and segmentation models, data pipelines and creating statistically robust metrics for businesses.
+  <br><br>
   In this personal website, I explain my career with a little more depth and make my contact available.
-[A straightforward version of my cv can be acessed here](https://www.lucasmoraes.io/cv/)."
+[A straightforward version of my cv can be acessed here](https://www.lucasmoraes.io/cv/).
+  Also, more of my story can be found in the [about page](https://www.lucasmoraes.io/about/).
 date: 2019-02-18T12:27:33-06:00
 images:
   - img/index.jpeg